 Growing up in Calgary, Alberta, I can be a bit judgmental when it comes to the province’s capital city.
 I blame it on the Battle of Alberta.
 Despite Edmonton being browner and colder than Calgary (in my opinion) it does beat us in one category—shopping.
 Yes, Edmonton is home to West Edmonton Mall, a 48-block-long juggernaut housing a hotel, casino, aquarium, skating rink, mini-golf and an amusement park among other things.
-Basically, it’s every kid’s dream come true.
+Basically, it’s every kid’s dream come true, and one of the best things to do in Edmonton.

 To make a real weekend of it, get a theme room at the Fantasyland Hotel.
 Choose from ones like Western, Arabian nights, Polynesian, African, Igloo or the Hollywood Nights room, which features a stripper pole in one corner.
 Yes, a stripper pole.
 Reservations start at $198 per night.
 Now that you have a base, meander down to the mall for a meal at one of the many restaurants, or have a drink at one of the lounge’s or nightclubs.
 If that’s not your style, get ready to shop.